developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 #### EKD Window Resizing Behavior

-* **The application activity's main <u>window is resized only if</u>**:
- * the width of the custom key layout is greater than or equal to 50 percent of device screen width.
+* **An application activity's main window is resized <u>only if the width of the custom key layout is greater than or equal to 50 percent of device's screen width</u>**.
- * the custom key layout is NOT positioned on top of the app's title bar or toolbar (formerly known as the "Action" bar.
+* An activity's main **window will NOT be resized if a custom key layout is positioned on top of the app's title bar or toolbar** (sometimes known as the "Action" bar).
-* **In some cases, window resizing results in a blank portion of the screen**.
-To avoid this, try changing the background color of the key layout.
+* In some cases, window resizing results in a blank portion of the screen.
-* **To disable windows resizing of the activity’s main window**, set the following attribute in the app's activity manifest file:
+* **To disable windows resizing of an activity’s main window**, set the following attribute in the app's activity manifest file:
  * `android:windowSoftInputMode=”adjustNothing”`

 ----